A group of smiling graduates seated in a row at the ASU Law Convocation ceremony

-MHREL Admission
+MHREL admission

 Application deadlines

-Please note: There are different start dates for summer courses: online courses begin in late May, whereas ground courses will likely start in June and July.
+Please note: There are different start dates for summer courses.
+Online courses begin in late May, whereas ground courses will likely start in June and July.

-Application process
+Application components

 U.S. educated applicants can apply through our FastApp process, which streamlines the application process and may allow for an offer of conditional admission to the MHREL program while the applicant continues to submit any additional requested documentation.
 Possible outcomes from FastApp submission may include: